Miami Marine Stadium

 - Checked the magnitude of stress under normal and storm conditions using finite element analyses

-Subsequently in 2009, to support the Friends of Miami Marine Stadium’s preservation efforts, SGH’s services included the following:
+To support the Friends of Miami Marine Stadium’s preservation efforts in 2009, we:

 - Conducted condition surveys of structural components